demisto/content/Packs/Gmail/README.md

-Gmail API and user management (This integration replaces the Gmail functionality in the GoogleApps API and G Suite integration).
+Gmail API and user management.